Founded in the mid-19th century, Baha’i is one of the youngest major world religions. It came into existence in 1863 by Baha’u’llah.

 The religion also preaches and practices equality of all human beings and shuns any and every form of discrimination or prejudice.

-In a generation where feminists are struggling hard to bring about equality between both the genders, Baha’ism is the religion that teaches equality between both the genders in its very principles.
+In a generation where feminists are struggling hard to bring about equality between both genders, Baha’ism is the religion that teaches equality between both genders in its very principles.
 They lay special emphasis on women’s rights and education.

 Besides, followers of Baha’ism are free to choose their own life partners.
 Nevertheless, they have to obtain consent for the marriage from the parents and near relatives.
 The practice establishes the pair as a distinct unit with their respective agencies.